-- Bring together the worlds of science and the arts.
+- To bring together the worlds of science and the arts

-- Advance understanding of the value of music and other art forms to the human being.
+- To advance understanding of the value of music and other art forms to the mind, brain and body